hav4ik/hav4ik.github.io/articles/_drafts/2021-08-15-learning-to-rank.md

 From 2005 to 2006, a series of incredibly important papers in Learning to Rank research were published by [Christopher Burges][burges-website], a researcher at [Microsoft][microsoft-research].
 With **RankNet** [(Burges et al. 2005)][burges-ranknet], the LTR problem is re-defined as an optimization problem that can be solved using gradient descent.
 In **LambdaRank** and **LambdaMART** [(Burges et al. 2006)][burges-lambdarank], a method for directly optimizing NDCG was proposed.
 At the time of writing this blog post, LamdaMART is still being used as a strong baseline model, and can even out-perform newer methods on various benchmarks.
 If you want to know more about the story behind these methods, I highly recomment [this blog post by Microsoft][ranknet-retrospect].

 In this section, I will closely follow the survey by [Burges (2010)][burges-ranknet-to-lambdamart] and describe these methods in the context of web search (but it is generic enough to be generalized to other domains, e.g. e-commerce).
-Given fixed query $$\mathcal{Q}$$, we define the following notations for the documents that matches the given query:
+Given fixed query $\mathcal{Q}$, we define the following notations for the documents that matches the given query:

 <table class="notations-table">
 <tr><th>Notation</th><th class="notations-desc">Description</th></tr>